Top Ten Things to do in Krabi

 At ground level there is also plenty to see, with some great caves that go deep into the mountain and pathways that go through some real original jungle sections with some truly monumental trees.
 So, if you don't have time or are not feeling up to the climb to the top, Tiger Cave Temple is still a great palce to visit.
 If you are on a group tour please keep an eye on the time, the guides are quite strict about leaving on time.

 There are also dozens of monkeys all around the temple, they can get a bit cheeky and light fingered, so make sure you keep all food out of sight.
+They even try and open zips, so make sure your valuables (and your drinking water) is secure.

 But there are literally dozens of other temples that are worth a visit from the spectacular new white Temple in the center of Krabi Town right down to the smallest local temple that is home to just a few dedicated monks.